flynn/flynn/router/README.md

 discovery](/discoverd) to keep track of what backends are up and acts as a standard reverse proxy with random load balancing.
 HTTP domains and TCP ports are provisioned via a HTTP API.
-Only two pieces of data are required: the domain name and the service name. etcd is used as a pluggable persistence backend so that all instances of router get the same configuration.
+Only two pieces of data are required: the domain name and the service name.
+PostgreSQL is used as a pluggable persistence backend so that all instances of router get the same configuration.

 ### Benefits over HAProxy/nginx